israrhussain20110/CodeAlpha_Stock_Price_Prediction_LSTM/README.md

 ## How to Run
 1. Install the required libraries:
-2. 2.
-Run the Jupyter Notebook:
+2. Run the Jupyter Notebook.
 3. pip install -r requirements.txt